-The same is true for recruitment.
-Today’s teachers are pulling out their phones to Google the district, comparing districts’ compensation packages, and checking regional housing prices before sending in an application.
+The same is true for teacher recruitment.
+Today’s teachers are pulling out their phones to Google the district, comparing districts’ compensation packages and checking regional housing prices before sending in an application.

 Our research shows that over half of millennial teachers first found their current position on the internet.
 About a quarter of millennial teachers looked at online job boards, and an additional 25% found their positions on district websites.
 In-person relationships haven’t lost their value—over a third of teachers found out about the position from a colleague in the district—but that doesn’t override the shift taking place.
 Popular forms of in-person recruitment like careers fairs (9%), university connections (8%), and direct recruitment (11%) are dwarfed by virtual options.